 - An interface for scanning code blocks into the app.

 - A digital coding space for fine-tuning scanned code or starting from scratch.

-- Optional cloud storage through your free SAS Curriculum Pathways account.
+- Optional cloud storage through your free Curriculum Pathways account.

 - No internet required!

 Looking for a fun coding lesson?
 Challenge students to work together in teams to navigate a Sphero robot through an obstacle course.